 The following provides answers to Frequently Asked Questions regarding the Landscape Conservation Catalyst Fund.
 You can download the complete FAQs if you wish to print, or explore question-by-question below.
 Interested applicants are encouraged to review the Request for Proposals and the Applicant Guidance Document prior to submitting a proposal.

 Partners within a Partnership are understood to be those individuals and organizations that are engaged in and committed to the shared conservation vision and collaborative work therein.
 Each Partnership itself should define who its partners are, and the Catalyst Fund does not offer a formal criterion (for instance, an organization or individual does not necessarily have to be providing match support nor have a specific workplan task in this proposal to be called a partner).
-Partnerships may have a mix of differing partners too, with a core groups of partners and an expanded list of more peripherally involved organizations.
+Partnerships may have a mix of differing partners too, with a core groups of partners more deeply engaged and a broader group of more peripherally involved organizations.
 Please note that we are looking for Partnerships sufficiently robust in partner numbers that a broad range of stakeholders and perspectives are engaged.
 While it is impossible to identify a concrete partner threshold (some landscapes have a high density of potential partners to work with whereas other landscapes may face a paucity of organizations/community groups such that four or five partners would represent a significant number), Partnerships consisting of only a few organizations or individuals will generally not be competitive in the Catalyst Fund.

-Applicants may request a one- or two-year grant of $10,000 to $25,000 in total.
-Approximately $335,000 in funding is available in 2021 for grantmaking, with 13-16 grant awards anticipated.
+Applicants may request a one- or two-year grant of up to $25,000 in total.
+Approximately $335,000 in funding is available in 2022 for grantmaking, with 13-16 grant awards anticipated.

 A funding match of at least 1:1 is required.
 This match requirement is waived for Indigenous-led Partnership applicants.